 This document describes the protocol design and architecture for Enhanced Interior Gateway Routing Protocol (EIGRP).
 EIGRP is a routing protocol based on Distance Vector technology.
-The specific algorithm used is called DUAL, a Diffusing Update Algorithm [4].
+The specific algorithm used is called DUAL, a Diffusing Update Algorithm as reference in "Loop-Free Routing using Diffusing Computations".
 The algorithm and procedures were researched, developed, and simulated by SRI International.